Answer the Call to be a 700 Club Prayer Team Member Today!

 “It is a

-The Nashville and Virginia Beach Prayer Counseling Centers are an army of over 350 prayer counselors.
+The Nashville and Virginia Beach Prayer Centers are an army of over 350 prayer warriors.
 Their ranks include school teachers, single mothers, pastors, former chaplains, students, and bilingual speakers.
 Working around the clock, this team processes on-average 11,000 inbound and 2,000 outbound calls a day.
 Their combined effort was five million phone contacts just last year!

 "This woman called and said she claimed Pat's word that someone in a wheelchair was being healed.
 She felt a surge through her body," recalled Haskell.
 The disabled woman announced that she stood up and began to run around her living room.